Griseargiolestes intermedius

 commonly known as an alpine flatwing.

 It is endemic to alpine areas of Victoria and New South Wales, where it inhabits bogs and seepages.

 Griseargiolestes intermedius is a medium-sized damselfly, black-green metallic in colour with pale markings; adults are slightly pruinescent.

-Like other members of the family Megapodagrionidae it rests with its wings outspread.
+Like other members of the family Argiolestidae, it rests with its wings outspread.

 Griseargiolestes intermedius appears similar to Griseargiolestes griseus, which occurs further north into New South Wales.